grafana/grafana/docs/sources/linking/data-links.md

 ## Update a data link

 1. On the Field tab, find the link that you want to make changes to.
-(Panel tab for graph visualizations.)
-1. Click the Edit (pencil) icon to open the Edit link window.
+2. Click the Edit (pencil) icon to open the Edit link window.
-1. Make any necessary changes.
+3. Make any necessary changes.
-1. Click **Save** to save changes and close the window.
+4. Click **Save** to save changes and close the window.
-1. Click **Save** in the upper right to save your changes to the dashboard.
+5. Click **Save** in the upper right to save your changes to the dashboard.

 ## Delete a data link

 1. On the Field tab, find the link that you want to delete.
-(Panel tab for graph visualizations.)
 1. Click the **X** icon next to the link you want to delete.
 1. Click **Save** in the upper right to save your changes to the dashboard.